TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

 .. note::

-   What's :php:`redirect()`?
+   What is :php:`redirect()`?
 With Extbase, requests can be further dispatched either by returning a `ForwardResponse` or by using :php:`redirect()`.
    The difference is: ``redirect()`` starts a completely new page call (new request-response cycle), while a :php:`ForwardResponse` is handled as part of the